rnbochsr/DailyBugle/README.md

 *What is the Joomla version?* [REDACTED]

 The task asks to use a Python tool rather than SQLMap.
 I ran a search for one.
-It took a few variations, but a search for `joomla 3.7.0 exploit` got me to a GitHub repository for Joomblah.py.
+It took a few variations, but a search for `joomla [VERSION REDACTED] exploit` got me to a GitHub repository for Joomblah.py.
 It looks like it should be able to scrape the user data from the database.
 Running the script gets us Jonah's information, including a hash of his password.
 ```bash
 ──(bradley㉿kali)-[~]
 └─$ python3 joomblah.py http://10.10.38.147/                                                              1 ⨯